pulcy/correlation/deps/github.com/docker/docker/docs/reference/commandline/run.md

     $ docker create -it --storage-opt size=120G fedora /bin/bash

 This (size) will allow to set the container rootfs size to 120G at creation time.
 User cannot pass a size less than the Default BaseFS Size.
+This option is only available for the `devicemapper`, `btrfs`, and `zfs` graph drivers.

 ### Mount tmpfs (--tmpfs)